 Private keys must be protected.
 There are different ways to protect privates.
 We should use symmetric cryptography to crypt private key.

 ssh-key all ready provide this feature.
-We will set password to access to the private key.
-In interactive run the passphrase is asked but we can also specify explicitly while calling command with
+We will set a password to access the private key.
+In an interactive run, the passphrase is asked but we can also specify explicitly while calling the command with

 -N option like below.
-We will provide passphrase in clear text.
-This passphrase also saved in bash history file which will create a security vulnerability.
+We will provide passphrase in cleartext.
+This passphrase also saved in a bash history file which will create a security vulnerability.
 Keep these while using option based encryption of public keys.

 $ ssh-keygen -N Pp2013Pp -f ~/ke